 The Minnesota Young American Leaders Program is an intensive, two-and-a-half day program at the University of Minnesota, Twin Cities convening approximately fifty rising leaders from across business, non-profit organizations and government who are committed to working across sectors to help their communities and our region prosper inclusively.
 The program interweaves case studies, insights from national and Minnesota practitioners of cross-sector leadership, diverse perspectives on our current state economy, and research presentations from scholars of inclusive economic development and the future of work.
 The 2019 program took place November 20-22, 2019 at the McNamara Alumni Center at the University of Minnesota, Twin Cities.
-The 2020 program will take place October 7-9, 2020 at the University of Minnesota, Twin Cities.
+The 2020 program has been rescheduled due to COVID-19 and will take place in May 2021 with virtual programming during the initial October 7-9 timeframe.

 Growing from a partnership among the Itasca Project, the University of Minnesota’s Center for Integrative Leadership, and the Harvard Business School, the Program shares themes as well as selected faculty and content with Harvard Business School’s Young American Leaders Program, which includes cohorts from fourteen city cohorts across the nation.
 The Minnesota Young American Leaders Program provides an opportunity to bring rising leaders together to focus specifically not only on the inclusive economic development of their city, but also on challenges and opportunities of common concern to all generations across our state and region.

 The 2019 cohort from Saint Cloud made the following video describing their experience:

 After a competitive selection process, the following individuals have been chosen to represent Greater Mankato at the 2020 MYALP program: